The Problem

 Hashing methods (like SimHash) map vectors into compact binary signatures.
 They are fast and efficient, but lossy by design and not rehydratable back into a meaningful vector.

 SEMQ discards redundant magnitude and keeps semantic direction, encoding embeddings as symbolic angular codes.
-These codes are compact, rehydratable, and live in a domain that is both geometric and symbolic.
+Compact, rehydratable, and both geometric and symbolic.

 From Raw Pixels to JPEG — From FP32 to SEMQ

 For images, raw pixels were never the final form.
-JPEG introduced a transform domain (frequency coefficients) where compression and storage become efficient, without breaking visual meaning.
-Pixels are no longer the unit of storage — coefficients are.
+JPEG introduced a transform domain where compression and storage become efficient without breaking visual meaning.
+Pixels are no longer the unit of storage — frequency coefficients are.

-For embeddings, FP32/FP16 vectors don't need to be the final form either.
-SEMQ introduces a symbolic angular domain where the unit of storage is a compact code that represents direction, not raw floating-point magnitudes.
+For embeddings, FP32 vectors don't need to be the final form either.
+SEMQ introduces a symbolic angular domain where the unit of storage is a compact code representing direction, not raw floating-point magnitudes.

-In other words: JPEG is to pixels what SEMQ aims to be to embeddings — a new representation space where compression, indexing and analysis make much more sense.
+JPEG is to pixels what SEMQ aims to be to embeddings — a new representation space where compression, indexing, and analysis make much more sense.

-- • Embeddings become cheaper to store and query at massive scale.
+- —Embeddings cheaper to store and query at massive scale

-- • You can move part of your retrieval stack to symbolic operations.
+- —Move part of your retrieval stack to symbolic operations

-- • Edge and mobile devices can carry more semantics with fewer bits.
+- —Edge and mobile devices carry more semantics with fewer bits

 SEMQ's core idea is simple but powerful: if meaning lives in the angle between vectors, then embeddings deserve their own angular, symbolic representation domain — not just smaller floats.